Welcome to CAES!

 CAES offers a unique two-tiered approach to advising.
 Each student has an academic advisor and a faculty mentor.

 Faculty mentors provide advice on internships, research opportunities, career planning, and graduate school.
+They have first-hand experience in your field of interest and can offer valuable insights as you prepare for work or school after graduation.

 Students are expected to be full participants in academic advising and thus to be both prepared for and engaged in the advising experience.
 The academic landscape is always subject to change, and although advisors can provide advice, each student is ultimately responsible for knowing and understanding the degree requirements and policies related to their own academic progress.